openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 In openLookeng, you can use `case` as an alternative implementation:

-The other differences between hana and openLooKeng sql grammar, please refer to the official document list below:
+The other differences between hana and openLooKeng sql grammar, refer to the official document list aas follows:

 | name        | web address                                                                                                    |
 | :-----------| :------------------------------------------------------------------------------------------------------------- |